 May 17, 1954 – The U.S. Supreme Court announces its unanimous ruling on Brown v.
 Board of Education of Topeka.
 This landmark decision determined that separate but equal was inherently unequal, and helped launch the Civil Rights Movement.

-1959 – The murder of four members of Clutter family near Holcomb shocks state.
+1959 – The murder of four members of the Clutter family near Holcomb shocks the state.
 It becomes the basis of the book and movie entitled “In Cold Blood.”

 1961 – Wichita, Kansas is known as the “Air Capital of America.”